Sign up for the

 She says that these days, generating your own content is a necessity.
 “If you don’t have your own stuff to put out there, you’re not distinct.
 You’re not in your full potential.”

 Do you need help getting your own stuff out there?
-Finish your first draft in five weeks with this free guide.
+Finish your first draft in five weeks with this guide.

 Though Bridey is reaching new heights in her career, she seems to be staying grounded.
 The success of Clara’s Ghost is as surprising to her as anyone else.